claudiograssia/Zf2Socket/README.md

 ```
 Start socket with command into terminal
 ## `myprojectzf2/public php index.php socket`
-or
-## `myprojectzf2/public php index.php socket test`
-for a test controller

 and it will can be use with terminal
 ```sh